2017 - 2018 Toilet Voucher Program

 - The property must be in the city of West Palm Beach or have a water utility account with the city.

 - The utility account must be current, meaning paid up to date.

 - The property must be built prior to 1996.

-- Applicants cannot reapply if they have recieved the maximum number of toilets for their property in previous years.
+- Applicants cannot reapply if they have received the maximum number of toilets for their property in previous years.